lasher85/odin-recipes/README.md

 This is the first project of the Foundation course of The Odin Project.

-The aim of this project is to learn and demonstrate the basics of HTML and practices git commits.
+The aim of this project is to learn and demonstrate the basics of HTML and practice git commits.